DoubleBlindAccount1/FOReCAst/submission/README.md

-# FOReCAst: Professional OOP Forecasting Evaluation Pipeline
+# FOReCAst: The Future Outcome Reasoning and Confidence Assessment Benchmark

 ---